jzhang38/Peiyuan-s-Gait-Reognition-Reading-List/capstone.md

 + [RFMask: A Simple Baseline for Human Silhouette Segmentation with Radio Signals]()<br>

 + [End-to- end model-based gait recognition]()<br>
+1. What is model-based gait recognition: try to model the 3 dimensional moving pattern directly from skeletonns.

 + [Multi-Camera Trajectory Forecasting: Pedestrian Trajectory Prediction in a Network of Cameras]()<br>
 1. Multi-Camera Trajectory Forecasting